 We were ill equipped with any form of cooking and tea making facilities so we got ourselves clean (ish) and went straight into the festival grounds in search of food and coffee.
 Note to all future vendors, please someone sell bacon butties, we could of both murdered one!
-Nevertheless, Oxfords Bakery were there and they provided me with a fine breakfast followed by a doughnut which I needed to pick me up.
-Our coffee was bought from a very cool bus and we sat on the back seats watching the swans and ducks swim on by.
+Nevertheless, Oxfords Bakery were there and they provided me with a fine breakfast followed by a jam doughnut which I needed to pick me up.
+Our coffee was bought from a very cool bus and we sat on the back seats watching the swans and ducks swim by on the river.

 It had never occurred to me to bring swim wear and every time we saw water we were desperate to get in and cool off.
 We’d seen that you could do paddleboarding on the river and by mid afternoon we decided if fate let us fall in we’d just go and get changed.
 If I remember right, it cost a very reasonable £5 for 15 minutes with all monies going straight to the festivals chosen charity which is the Dorset Air Ambulance.
 Neither of us had ever been on a paddleboard before and the guy was incredibly kind and patient giving us a quick lesson on what to do before we set off up the river.
 We went all the way up to the bridge and around the island, past the hissing swan on her nest and then we had a go at standing up which I’ll admit was a bit wobbly but we managed it without falling in, so a big success in my opinion.
 One thing I would recommend if they do it again is to take some aqua shoes as the river is quite stony and they’d help with grip on the board.